- HubPages Tutorials and Community»

 - What will I learn?

-This article is an exercise to get passed that block for me.
+This article is an exercise to get past that block for me.
 Have others hit walls blocking the adventure’s path similar to mine?
 Follow along and I will explain as I overcome that block.

 What type of article should I write; Fiction, informational, essay, or opinion?